Why recall-first search fails in systematic literature review

 • Variations in outcome reporting

-Traditional keyword-based search strategies struggle with this variability.
-Expanding queries with additional synonyms can improve recall but often introduces large volumes of irrelevant results.
+Traditional keyword-based search strategies fail to resolve synonymy, often leading to missed relevant studies and irrelevant results.
 Addressing this challenge requires moving beyond simple keyword matching toward concept-based retrieval grounded in clinical knowledge.

 For a deeper look at how structured clinical terminology improves literature search strategies, see our related post: Why clinical terminology is the missing link in the systematic review process